 Falls from heights are the biggest cause of death in the workplace.
 On average 40 people die and 6000 suffer injuries every single year.
 That's over 500 fall from height injuries reported every month.

 Good to Go Safety offers the perfect solution for Scaffold Tower inspection management.
-Their Scaffolding Tower Inspections checklist improves scaffold tower safety, reduces maintenance costs and avoids costly accidents.
+Their Scaffolding Tower Inspection checklist improves scaffold tower safety, reduces maintenance costs and avoids costly accidents.

-Good to Go Safety's system generates carbon copies of each scaffold tower inspections checklist which reduces the chance of inspections being lost.
+Good to Go Safety's system generates carbon copies of each scaffold tower inspection checklist which reduces the chance of an inspection being lost.
 These carbon copies are retained within the Scaffold Tower Inspection checklist book.
 These records can then be kept on site until construction is completed and then retained off site for a further three months.

 All BS EN 1004:2004 scaffold towers should be supplied with detailed user instructions and critical safety information specifying the use of either the 3T or AGR system of assembly and dismantling.
 You must follow these instructions and the safety information precisely.
 Scaffold towers come in many different shapes and sizes, but the Good to Go Safety scaffold tower inspections checklist helps identify common pre-use checks to help maximise user safety at all times.